geospaitial-lab/aviary/docs/how_to_guides/installation/how_to_install_aviary_with_venv.md

 ### Step 2: Set up a virtual environment

-It is considered best practice to use a virtual environment to install Python packages.
+It is considered best practice to use a virtual environment to install Python packages.<br />
 Note that this is not required, so you can skip this step if you prefer.
 However, it is **strongly recommended** to use a virtual environment to avoid conflicts with other Python packages and to keep your project dependencies isolated.